Skip to Content

 Invite your team members

-In the dashboard → OrganisationMembers, send invite links to each developer.
-They’ll create accounts and join your workspace.
+In the dashboard → Network SettingsMembers, send invite links to each developer.
+They’ll create accounts and join your network.

 Each developer connects their laptop